Visperi/GlasnostBot/README.md

 A bot forwarding broadcast Telegram messages to Discord channels.

-Simply put the bot listens to a Telegram channel and forwards messages from there to Discord channels in Discord compatible format.
+Simply put the bot listens to a Telegram channel, group or chat and forwards messages from there to Discord channels in Discord compatible format.
 Files, message edits, replies and forwarded messages are also supported.

 ## Running the bot